State of Washington Classified Job Specification

 Advises logging contractors regarding timber sales contract provisions; inspects logging operations to enforce contract provisions;

-Conducts field inspections and gathers data for use in land evaluation studies; completes surveys locating property lines and site conditions; prepares maps and reports describing and analyzing observed conditions such as accessibility, terrain, vegetation, soils, local crops and tilling practices, area developments and use practices; identifies need for special studies;
+Conducts field inspections and gathers data; completes surveys locating property lines and site conditions; prepares maps and reports describing and analyzing observed conditions such as accessibility, terrain, vegetation, soils, local crops and tilling practices, area developments and use practices;

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-A Bachelor’s degree involving major study in forestry, agriculture, aqua culture, business, engineering, geology, forestry or a related natural science and one year of related professional experience.
+A Bachelor’s degree involving major study in forestry, agriculture, aquaculture, geology, recreation, or a related natural science field

 Class Specification History

 New classes, effective January 1, 2006; Natural Resource Specialist 1 (replaces 17030 Land Manager 1, 95220 Forester 1).

 Revised class code (formerly 523I), effective July 1, 2007.

 Revised class series concept, definition, typical work and desirable qualifications; added distinguishing characteristics; adopted June 13, 2019, effective July 1, 2019.